Mirtia/Introduction/topics/privacy.md

 ## Overview / What is it?
 Think about sending a letter to a friend.
 You seal it in an envelope so that only they can read it — that’s privacy.
 Now imagine if the post office opened your letter first and decided whether it is allowed to be delivered — that’s censorship.

-Privacy is about your right to keep your personal life, information, and relationships to yourself. it is also about choosing when, how and with whom they are shared.
+Privacy is about your right to keep your personal life, information, and relationships to yourself.
+It is also about choosing when, how and with whom they are shared.
 Censorship, on the other hand, is when someone (like a government, company, or even a social media platform) is controlling or limiting the information and ideas you can access or express.

 ## Real World Applications & Relevance